spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 The Poisson and read noise  computations are based on equations (27) and (28), in `Brandt (2024) <https://iopscience.iop.org/article/10.1088/1538-3873/ad38d9>`__

-For more details, especially for the jump detection portion in the liklihood algorithm, see
+For more details, especially for the jump detection portion in the likelihood algorithm, see
 `Brandt (2024) <https://iopscience.iop.org/article/10.1088/1538-3873/ad38da>`__.